AbdullahKhan47/Detection-of-Covid-19-and-Pneumonia-Through-Chest-X-Ray-Image-Using-Deep-Learning/README.md

 Any Python Compiler

 # Note:
+Run FYPFrontendDemo.py file to run the whole project.
 Open the .PY file to open the full project..
 You are more than welcome to improve the Programs by contributing to them.
 Star the repo if you found it useful.